The unlikely crime-fighter cracking decades-old murders? A genealogist.

 Fitzpatrick and Press discovered the person had uploaded a family tree on Ancestry.com.
 As they explored it, Press suddenly went silent.

-“’Oh, my God.
+“ ‘Oh, my God.
 You won’t believe this,’” Press told Fitzpatrick.

 Press was looking at an entry for a relative in Arkansas named Marcia King.
 The page listed her birth date as 1959, but under her date of death it said: “Missing — assumed dead.”

-After nearly 40 years, “The Buckskin Girl” had a name again.
+After more than 35 years, the Buckskin Girl had a name again.

 It was a short leap from cases like King’s to solving crimes with genetic genealogy, but both Fitzpatrick and Moore were reluctant.
 The idea of helping law enforcement trawl DNA databases without users’ knowledge made them uneasy.

-But even as they grappled with these concerns, an effort was underway in California to do that very thing.
+Even as they grappled with these concerns, an effort was underway in California to do that very thing.
 A soon-to-retire investigator thought genetic genealogy could provide one last shot at cracking his biggest unsolved case: the Golden State Killer.

 Paul Holes worked with a genetic genealogist who has remained anonymous to upload the killer’s DNA profile to GEDmatch late last year.
 Genealogy websites such as Ancestry.com and 23andMe had millions more profiles, but unlike them, GEDmatch had no policy against searches by law enforcement.